Deakin University

 Learning outcomes

-- Design artificial intelligence solutions that incorporate safe ethical decision making.
+- Design artificial intelligence solutions that incorporate safe, ethical decision-making.

 - Have a broad appreciation of advanced topics within the IT domain through engagement with research or specialist studies.

-- Work independently and collaboratively within multidisciplinary environments to achieve team goals, contributing specialist knowledge and skills from artificial intelligence to advance the teams objectives, employing effective teamwork practices and principles to cultivate creative thinking, interpersonal adeptness, leadership skills, and handle challenging discussions, while excelling in diverse professional, social, and cultural scenarios.
+- Work independently and collaboratively within multidisciplinary environments to achieve team goals, contributing specialist knowledge and skills from artificial intelligence to advance the team's objectives, employing effective teamwork practices and principles to cultivate creative thinking, interpersonal adeptness, leadership skills and handle challenging discussions, while excelling in diverse professional, social and cultural scenarios.

 Career outcomes